Jai-Verma-04/Alarm-clock/README.md

 This value is called 'decode value' while decoding the string and 'encode value' while encoding the string..
 If you encypted a string with a specific encode value, remember that value to decode the string to its initial string..

-(Additionaly: Share the encoded string a encode value with your friend and they can decipher the message using this program)
+(Additionaly: Share the encoded string and encode value with your friend and they can decipher the message using this program)